Adamtech2024/AuTron-Operating-System-Series/README.md

 This Operating System is based of Linux and it can do anything, we have the option for AuTron 26 U.M (Ultra-Mini, for old computers with less than 1Gb ram, perfect for web, light gaming and etc), AuTron 26 M (Mini, for Old computers with more than 1Gb ram, perfect for web, gaming, watching videos and minimal use) and AuTron Pro (Pro, for Old or New computers with 2Gb ram or more, perfect for Business work, heavy work, high rendering and also perfect for minimal use)

-- AuTron 26 U.M is perfect for older computers (minimum req: any cpu, 500MB ram, and 30gb storage)
+# AuTron 26 U.M is perfect for older computers (minimum req: any cpu, 500MB ram, and 30gb storage)
-                                                        # AuTron 26 U.M

 - AuTron 26 U.M is perfect for older computers
 U.M means Ultra Minimal